- Elevation: 986 m (3,235 ft)

 I started from La Petite Kepa (www.la-petite-kepa.com), which is a great place to dive or just relax and run by a French couple.
 It is based on Pulau Kepa, a small island just off of Alor Kecil on the west coast of Alor and about 30 mins bus ride from Kalabahi.
 The owners organised a boat to take me from there to Pura island at 6am and the trip took about 30 minutes to the small village on the northwest coast (Desa Pura Utara).
 My arrival was greeted by much interest from the locals as tourists rarely venture here, and I was quickly able to find a guide to take me up the mountain, which locals call ‘Maru’, for around Rp50,000.

-The ascent is not too tricky with a reasonable path all the way up to the crater rim, although it is fairly steep once you get past the small village (elevation 150m) about 15 or 20 minutes from the main coast.
+The ascent is not too tricky with a reasonable path all the way up to the crater rim, although it is fairly steep once you get past the small village (elevation 147m) about 15 or 20 minutes from the main coast.
 It took me about 2 hours with frequent stops to catch my breath.
 The guide and I were accompanied by his three children, who gleefully bounded up the mountain with little effort whilst I puffed and panted along behind them.
 The trail is fairly open for the first third and provides great views of Alor, Pantar (including the beautiful pyramid-like top of nearby Gunung Tuntuli and, higher up, of Sirung in the distance) and surrounding islands.
-Once you get nearer the top the views become obscured by the forest, but thankfully this gives some shade from the sun.
+Once you get nearer the top the views become obscured by the forest (entered at 499m), but thankfully this gives some shade from the sun.

 The ascent can be done fairly easily in half a day starting from La Petite Kepa.
 You will need some basic Indonesian as no English is spoken on the island other than the ubiquitous “Hello Mister”.
 The view from the rim is mostly obscured due to the forest, nevertheless it is a worthwhile trip and a delight to meet such friendly, generous and happy people.